What makes Polylith so simple, fast and fun to work with?

 Let's compare Polylith with the three architectures we looked at earlier.

-Polylith's single development environment allows us to work with all of our building blocks in one place.
+Polylith's single development project allows us to work with all of our building blocks in one place.
 This disconnects our development experience from our chosen deployment architecture.

 Untangling development from deployment allows us to delay our deployment decisions until the last possible moment.
 This delay allows us to avoid "premature distribution" and keeps our systems as simple as possible, for as long as possible.

-All the code in a Polylith development environment can run within a single REPL, giving you a first-class REPL-driven development and debugging experience.
+All the code in a Polylith developmentproject can run within a single REPL, giving us a first-class REPL-driven development and debugging experience.

-Component interfaces are connected to their implementation with simple fuction calls.
-This means that we can safely refactor interfaces with our IDE/code editor.
+Components and bases are connected to components with simple function calls.
+This means that we can safely refactor the code with our editor/IDE.

 Components are inherently reusable because they are encapsulated, stateless and composable.
-They can be reused within a single system and across multiple systems.
+They can be reused within a single service and across multiple services (and other artifacts).

 Polylith building blocks are just code; a collection of functions behind an interface.
-Interfaces guarantee encapsulation, which ensures our codebase remains untangled, leading to simpler systems.
+Interfaces guarantee encapsulation, which ensures our codebase remains untangled, leading to simpler services.

-The encapsulated and functional nature of components makes them easy to test in isolation, and as complete systems.
+The encapsulated and functional nature of components makes them easy to test in isolation, and as complete services.

-The Polylith Tool makes the build and deployment process simple and seamless, both locally and in our CI (Continuous Integration) environment.
+The Polylith Tool makes the build and deployment process simple and seamless, both locally and in our Continuous Integration environment.

-When our Polylith system isn't achieving the performance/scalability we need, then Polylith makes it easy to create new systems and scale horizontally.
-We can reuse existing components within each new system.
+When a Polylith service isn't achieving the performance/scalability we need, then Polylith makes it easy to create new services and scale our system horizontally.
+We can reuse existing components within each new service.